Bitcoin and Financial Crises

 More History of Panic Buying

 Price spikes in bitcoin have correlated with financial crises all over the globe.
 When Cyprus was in the thick of its banking crisis in April 2013, prices of the cryptocurrency reached record highs.
-Bitcoin prices surged to even new heights in 2017.
+Bitcoin prices surged to even higher in 2017.

 Other places imposing capital controls have also seen populations flee to bitcoin.
 Argentina is a case in point.
 The country’s government stopped its population from buying U.S. dollars after suffering its own financial crisis.
 Reports suggest that Argentina has become a hotspot for bitcoin activity as banks there stagnate.
 Prices there are higher than in other countries.

 People might like the idea of fleeing a sinking currency in favor of a digital one with no central control, but there are potential drawbacks.
-The price of bitcoin has historically been extremely volatile although regulatory concerns in 2018 have tempered its volatility somewhat.
+The price of bitcoin has historically been extremely volatile; although regulatory concerns in 2018 have tempered this somewhat.